Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Results

 Moreover, we predict other ternary superconductors, such as Nb$_3$B$_3$C ($\Delta E_h$ of 0.018 eV/atom \cite{JOHCRD13_MP}), with T$_c$ of 16.4 K (Figs.~\ref{fig:6} (d), (f), (h) and (j)).
 Comparison between the calculated and experimental T$_c$ are also plotted (blue circles) for the Nb-B-C superconductors with known T$_c$.
-These ternary metallic borocarbides were all experimentally synthesized \cite{HG01_NbBC}, however, some of their SC (red circles) have not been reported yet, with Nb$_3$B$_3$C has a predicted T$_c$ as high as 16.4 K. The crystal structure of Nb$_3$B$_3$C exhibits a novel layer-like arrangement as in Fig.~\ref{fig:6}(f), where B atoms form strips of honeycomb lattice, while C being monomers.
+These ternary metallic borocarbides were all experimentally synthesized \cite{HG01_NbBC}, however, some of their SC (red circles) have not been reported yet, with Nb$_3$B$_3$C has a predicted T$_c$ as high as 16.4 K. { To differentiate them from experimentally measured systems, we color-coded them in red and presented them along the y = x line.} The crystal structure of Nb$_3$B$_3$C exhibits { an interesting} layer-like arrangement as in Fig.~\ref{fig:6}(f), where B atoms form strips of honeycomb lattice, while C being monomers.
 The $\lambda$-projected phonon dispersion (Fig.~\ref{fig:6}(h)) analysis indicates that the SC is attributed to the presence of low-frequency soft phonon modes in the vicinity of the $Z$ and $T$ points of the BZ.
 For ternary Nb-B-C systems, EPC calculations with isotropic approximation tend to overestimate T$_c$, while for Y-B-C systems, EPC calculations have also notable underestimations as plotted in Fig.~\ref{fig:6}(e).
 Therefore, we also show the EPC properties of Y$_2$B$_3$C$_2$ with a predicted T$_c$ of 4 K, but having $\Delta E_h$ $\sim$ 0\cite{JOHCRD13_MP}, along with other experimentally measured Y-B-C systems in Fig.~\ref{fig:6}(e).
 Unlike Nb$_3$B$_3$C, the crystal structure of Y$_2$B$_3$C$_2$ shows a layer of mixed B and C network sandwiching the Y layer (Fig.~\ref{fig:6}(g)).
 The $\lambda$-projected phonon dispersion shows that the EPC properties are mostly contributed by phonon within the 4-10 THz energy range around the $\Gamma$ and $Z$ points (Figs.~\ref{fig:6} (i) and (k)).
 Other compounds with calculated T$_c$ $<$ 10 K and their EPC properties are listed in SM.